brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 chance of sending the packet to spine-1, a 1/3rd chance for spine-2, and a 1/3rd chance for spine-3.
 If it happens to choose spine-1, the packet will be dropped, because spine-1 cannot get to leaf-3.

-Positive disaggregation deals with this situation as follows:
+Positive disaggregation detects and recovers from this failure as follows:

- 1. Spine-2 knows that its link to leaf-3 is still up.
-Spine-2 concludes: "I can still reach leaf-3.
-If anyone wants to send traffic to any of the prefixes advertised by leaf-3, they can safely give it to me, and I will deliver it to leaf-3."
+ 1. Spine-2 knows that its adjacency to leaf-3 is still up.
+Spine-2 concludes: "I can still reach leaf-3."

-    Note that _the prefixes advertised by leaf-3_ includes any hosts that are conncected to leaf-3 as well as overlay tunnel end-points that terminate on leaf-3.
+ 2. Spine-2 knows that it can reach any destination prefix that is on or behind leaf-3.
+    To be more precise, spine-2 knows that it can reach any prefix whose next-hop if leaf-3.

- 2. Spine-2 also knows that the link from spine-1 to leaf-3 is down.
+ 3. Spine-2 knows that the adjacency from spine-1 to leaf-3 is down.
 How does spine-2 know this?
     Because spine-2 can see the South-Node-TIE from spine-1 (it is reflected by the leaf nodes) which contains spine-1's adjacencies.
-Spine-2 conludes: "Spine-1 cannot reach leaf-3.
-If anyone wants to send traffic to leaf-3, they better not give it to leaf-1 because leaf-1 will blackhole that traffic."
+    Spine-2 concludes that "Spine-1 cannot reach leaf-3."

+ 5. Spine-2 concludes that spine-1 cannot reach any destination prefix that is on or behind leaf-3.
+    This happens to be a correct conclusion in his simple topology, but it is a bit of an oversimplification.
+We will get back to this step later on when we discuss a more complex topology in another example below.

- 3. Spine-2, being a helpful and altruistic node thinks: "I must warn all the leaf nodes!
+ 6. Spine-2, being a helpful and altruistic node thinks: "I must warn all the leaf nodes!
 I must tell them that if they have any traffic to send to leaf-3, they better not give it to spine-1, but it is okay to give it to me!"